fpjspro/fingerprintjs.com/content/index/account-sharing.md

       * **Documentation:** Extensive guides make it easy for developer teams to get up to speed with FingerprintJS, fast.

       * **Support:** Get in touch via chat and email and get technical help within 1 business day.
+  - markdown__Content: >-
+      FingerprintJS Pro collects additional information to better understand your visitors.
+Use our geolocation and device data to build more targeted rules to catch account sharing.

+      * Geolocation

+      * Device details

+      * Incognito browsing
+    subheader: Learn More About Your Customers
+    image: /img/uploads/additional-info.png
+    isImageAfterText: false
+    ctaText: ​
+    ctaUrl: ​
+    isCtaButton: false
 inlineCta:
   title: How Much Are You Losing From Account Sharing?
   markdown__Subtitle: >-